rogierslag/nodejs-ziggo-connectbox-arris-tg2492lg/README.md

 ## Configuration

-The API is configured using environment variables
+The API is configured using environment variables.

 | Variable | Description | Required |
 |---|---|---|